Characters of the DC Extended Universe: Weasel

-Silvio Luna

-General Presidente Silvio Luna (portrayed by Juan Diego Botto) is the dictator of Corto Maltese, having risen to power after leading a coup that deposed of the previous ruling family.
-Luna is infatuated with Harley Quinn, and after she is captured by the government, he brings her to his quarters, provides her a ball gown, and attempts to woo her.
-After a romantic evening, he proposes to her, which leads to passionate sex, but Harley kills him after he reveals his authoritarian methods of ruling his people, which she sees as a major "red flag" from her past relationships.

-Calendar Man

-Calendar Man (portrayed by Sean Gunn) is a prisoner at Belle Reeve who mocks Polka-Dot Man after he is recruited into the second squad.

-Milton

-Milton (portrayed by Julio Ruiz) is an associate for Task Force X with the Corto Maltese rebels.
-He helps the second squad blend into a nightclub and capture Thinker.
-Milton is later killed at the Jötunheim facility by troops loyal to Suárez.
+Flo Crawley

+Flo Crawley (portrayed by Tinashe Kajese-Bolden) is a former member of A.R.G.U.S. and the former coordinator of missions for Task Force X. She also acted as the personal aide to Amanda Waller.
+During the Mission in Corto Maltese, she betrayed Waller to help the squad detain Starro, for which she was subsequently arrested.

+Debuting in Peacemaker

+Judomaster

+Judomaster (portrayed by Nhut Le) is a master martial artist bodyguard and an enemy of the violent vigilante Peacemaker.
+A firm believer in the Butterflies' cause, he challenged the 11th Street Kids in their quest to stop the aliens.

 Debuting in Black Adam

 Hurut

 Hurut (portrayed by Jalon Christian, Uli Latukefu in superhero form), also known as The Champion, is Teth-Adam's son in ancient Kahndaq, and like his parents and most Kahndaqis, is enslaved by the country's tyrannical king Akh-Ton.
-Hurut is a kind-hearted young boy who is unafraid to speak up against injustice, and when he stands up for a fellow slave who is then murdered in cold blood, is ordered to be executed.
-The Council of Wizards deems the boy worthy to be their champion and rescue him from the execution to bestow him with their powers.
+Hurut is a kind-hearted young boy who is unafraid to speak up against injustice; when he stands up for a fellow slave who is then murdered in cold blood, he is ordered to be executed.
+The Council of Wizards deem the boy worthy to be their champion and rescue him from the execution to bestow him with their powers.
 After several escapades in which he continues to stand up for the oppressed population and undermines Akh-Ton's regime with his abilities, the king orders Hurut's parents to be killed.
 While unable to save his mother Shiruta, Hurut is able to save his gravely wounded father by transferring his powers to him, but is killed by the king's men in his vulnerable state moments later.

 The Kahndaqi populace erroneously believe Hurut and Teth-Adam to be one and the same, attributing Hurut's actions as champion to Teth-Adam with the true consequences of the latter's rampage hidden from the public.
 A colossal statue of "The Champion" is erected in Shiruta City, which Teth-Adam recognizes is of Hurut, not himself, upon being revived in the present day.

-Shiruta

-Shiruta (portrayed by Odelya Halevi) is the wife of Teth-Adam and mother of their son Hurut.
-She is killed by King Akh-Ton's men as they are sent to kill Hurut's parents in retaliation for his actions against the regime, though her husband survives and is healed by Hurut at the cost of the latter's life.
-Khandaq's modern-day capital city, Shiruta, is named in her honor.